cs124/pa2-naive-bayes/README.md

 2. Upload the zip file as your solution to the PA2 Naive Bayes assignment in Gradescope (http://www.gradescope.com).

+3. If this doesn't work or the zip files seems to have issues, you can try submitting just the pa2.ipynb notebook and see if the autograder is now able to run.

 ## Ubuntu for Windows

 1. You can run the cell at the bottom of the Jupyter notebook to zip up your